hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-web-domain-httpauth admin acme.com user02 super_pass

-The call is used for securing web domain with http auth
+This function is used for securing web domain with http auth

 *******************************************************************